San Carlos (canton): Geography

 The canton encompasses a major portion of the San Carlos Plain, a wide expanse on the Caribbean side of the Cordillera Central (Central Mountain Range).
 San Carlos reaches north to the border of Nicaragua, east to the province of Heredia, west to the province of Guanacaste, and south into the heights of the Cordillera.

 San Carlos is noted as the home of Arenal Volcano, one of the most active volcanoes in the world.
 The canton's principal economic activities include the production of oranges, yuca, pineapple, sugar cane, beef and dairy products.
 More than 50% of the national dairy production in Costa Rica comes from San Carlos.

+Government

+Mayor

+According to Costa Rica's Municipal Code, mayors are elected every four years by the population of the canton.
+As of the latest municipal elections in 2024, the National Liberation Party candidate, Juan Diego González Picado, was elected mayor of the canton with 33.09% of the votes, with Pilar Porras Zúñiga and Diana Murillo Murillo as first and second vice mayors, respectively.

+Municipal Council

+Like the mayor and vice mayors, members of the Municipal Council (called regidores) are elected every four years.
+San Carlos' Municipal Council has 9 seats for regidores and their substitutes, who can participate in meetings but not vote unless the owning regidor (regidor propietario) is absent.
+The current president of the Municipal Council is the Social Christian Unity Party member, Raquel Tatiana Marín Cerdas.
+The Municipal Council's composition for the 2024–2028 period is as follows:

 Districts

 The canton of San Carlos is subdivided into the following districts: